Terms of Service

 Proprietary Rights

 Yes.
-You acknowledge that content including, but not limited to, text, software, music, sound, photographs, video, graphics or other material accessed through the Services or the Internet is protected by applicable copyrights, trade-marks, patents, trade secrets and/or other proprietary rights and laws.
+You acknowledge that content including, but not limited to text, software, music, sound, photographs, video, graphics or other material accessed through the Services or the Internet (collectively, the “Customer Accessed Content”) is protected by applicable copyrights, trademarks, patents, trade secrets and/or other proprietary rights and laws.

-25. Who owns electronic addresses used in connection with the Services?
+26. Who owns Identifiers used in connection with the Services?

 Except where otherwise specified by Storm, Identifiers remain the property of Storm at all times.